Circuit Technology Center

 5. Preheating Station

-When possible, you should preheat the entire circuit board before SMT component removal.
+You should preheat the entire circuit board before removing SMT components when possible.
 Preheat minimizes thermal shock due to localized heating in the rework area and speeds up the rework process.
 Most facilities have a curing/drying oven, but a preheating station for maintaining heat in addition to the oven is often necessary.
-A hotplate-style preheater or infrared heater will maintain the board's temperature after it is removed from the oven or heat it up from ambient temperature.
+A hotplate-style preheater or infrared heater will maintain the board's temperature after it is removed from the oven or heat it from ambient temperature.

 Note: